Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 ### Franks Laboratory

-A Massive thank you to Frank who's tutorials have allowed me to understand the priciple fundamental in game development.
+A Massive thank you to Frank who's tutorials have allowed me to understand the priciple fundamentals in game development.

 ### Pixabay